 If it’s temporary, look at funding fixes

 Once your overall business goals are understood, if your business is performing well and is profitable you can look for financing option.
 The main thing to realise is that you do not have to sit in despair.
-There are so many options for funding, and if it is a one-off, the options for funding increase exponentially especially if the company is profitable.
+There are so many options for funding.
+If it is a one-off, the options for funding increase exponentially especially if the company is profitable.
 If it is not profitable, a business owner can look at Research and Development grant loans, or even VC funding.

 Speak to your accountant for options that might suit your business best.

 If it’s a structural issue, have hard conversations

 If the revenue hit is not just a temporary blip, but is showing a fall in demand for your product or services, or highlighting a problem within your company, you’ll need to take a different approach.